 Our Functional Structure is Focused on Customer Service

-The RUS Electric Program is comprised of three offices: the Office of Loan Origination and Approval (OLOA), the Office of Portfolio Management and Risk Assessment (OPMRA), and the Office of Customer Service and Technical Assistance (OCSTA).
+The RUS Electric Program is comprised of three offices: the Office of Loan Origination and Approval (OLOA), the Office of Portfolio Management and Risk Assessment (OPMRA), the Office of Customer Service and Technical Assistance (OCSTA) and the Grid Security Division (GSD).

 Where a Loan Application Starts, is Completed and Submitted